giocomai/castarter.legacy/README.md

 Using castarter
 ---------------

 `castarter` facilitates downloading and extracting textual contents from a given section of a website. `castarter` can be used to analyse one single website, or more websites as part of a project, facilitating comparison among cases.
-In order to smoothen replication and prevent data losses, by default `castarter` stores a copy of downloaded web pages in .html format, and of the extracted textual contents in .txt format (other export possibilities are available and presented below).
-To do so, it includes a function that creates the relevant folder structure, and another function that facilitates archiving the .html files in compressed format.
+In order to smoothen replication and prevent data losses, by default `castarter` stores a copy of downloaded web pages in html format.
+To do so, it includes a function that creates the relevant folder structure, and another function that facilitates archiving the html files in compressed format.

 In `castarter` every dataset is expected to be extracted from a website, and each website is expected to be part of a project.
-This is useful to give a consistent way of storing the materials gathered and to facilitate comparison among cases, but it does not imply additional limitations: it is possible to have projects of only one website, and it is possible to make comparisons among websites that are part of different projects.
+This is useful to give a consistent way of storing the materials gathered and to facilitate comparison among cases, but it does not imply additional limitations: it is possible to have projects composed of a single website, and it is possible to make comparisons among websites that are part of different projects.

 In order to explain the functioning of `castarter`, this document will now proceed to show how to extract the textual part of all press releases published on the current version of the European Parliament's website (©European Union, 2010-2016 – Source: European Parliament').[1]
 As will be shown, `castarter` takes advantage of the fact that most modern content management systems consistently generate URLs and archive pages to present the contents of a website.
-This document shows only the most basic use of the package; additional parameters are explained elsewhere in the documentation or can be seen by running `?nameOfFunction` (still in development).
+This document shows only the most basic use of the package; additional parameters are explained elsewhere in the documentation or can be seen by running `?nameOfFunction`.

 Prepare the environment
 -----------------------